msaharia/India-flood-inventory-impacts/README.md

 ## History

-The first version of the India Flood Inventory (IFI) is hosted [here](.
+The first version of the India Flood Inventory (IFI) is hosted [here](https://github.com/hydrosenselab/India-Flood-Inventory/).
 But it stop at 2016.

 First publication: `Saharia, M., Jain, A., Baishya, R.R. et al. India flood inventory: creation of a multi-source national geospatial database to facilitate comprehensive flood research.
 Nat Hazards 108, 619–633 (2021). https://doi.org/10.1007/s11069-021-04698-6`